XTribe/xtribe_games_manager_framework/README.md

 #Building a manager

+Welcome to Xtribe games manager developing framework!
 Please follow the **Get Started** section steps to install locally a manager for your own Xtribe game.
 This manager is the starting point for developing your own manager, providing useful tools to enhance creating experiments experience.
 Please refer to **Xtribe Manager API** section for details.

 #Get started
 - Make sure to have a recent version of [node.js](https://nodejs.org/) installed.